chunhyonho/Almond_torch/README.md

 ```

 ## Training VAE and ALMOND
 You can find configuration files at [here](configs/experiment).
-You can choose any of them and run
+You can choose any of them and run.
+Details are explained at [here](configs/index.md)

 ```bash
 python run.py experiment=<experiment_name>
 ```